-NOTE: Although BeltAlert® has been deactivated, the Seat Belt Reminder Light will continue to illuminate while the driver's seat belt remains unfastened.
+NOTE: Although BeltAlert® has been deactivated, the Seat Belt Reminder Light will continue to illuminate while the driver's or front passenger (if equipped with BeltAlert®) seat belt remains unfastened.

 Seat Belts And Pregnant Women

 We recommend that pregnant women use seat belts throughout their pregnancy.
 Keeping the mother safe is the best way to keep the baby safe.